-Talks to avert shutdown 'stall' over immigrant detention policies
+Congressional talks to avert shutdown stall over detention policies

 “I am hoping we can get off the dime later in the day or the morning,” he said.
 “We have some problems with the Democrats dealing with ICE detaining criminals ...
 They want a cap on them.
 We don’t want a cap on that.”

+While a number of Republicans in Congress have made it clear they would not embrace another shutdown, White House budget director Mick Mulvaney said he could not rule it out.

+“You absolutely cannot,” Mulvaney, who is also Trump’s acting chief of staff, told NBC’s “Meet the Press” on Sunday.
+“Is a shutdown entirely off the table?
+The answer is no.”

-Reporting by Doina Chiacu and Howard Schneider; Editing by Jeffrey Benkoe
+Reporting by Doina Chiacu and Howard Schneider; Writing by Doina Chiacu; Editing by Jeffrey Benkoe